The Security Checklist

 22 Jun 2016This is a part of the Security Guide for Developers (in progress)

-AUTHENTICATION SYSTEMS (Signup/Signin/2 Factor/Password reset)
+(in progress)AUTHENTICATION SYSTEMS (Signup/Signin/2 Factor/Password reset)

 - Use HTTPS everywhere.

-- Store password hashes using
+- Store password hashes using Bcryptwith a randomsalt.

-. - Destroy the session identifier after
+- Destroy the session identifier after logout.

-. - Must have the
+- Must have the stateparameter in OAuth2

-parameter in OAuth2 - No open redirects after successful login or in any other intermediate redirects.
+- No open redirects after successful login or in any other intermediate redirects.

 - While Signup/Login input, sanitize input for javascript://, data://, CRLF characters.